 Running Gag: Hitting Jackie in the head with a two-fingered strike every time he does or says something wrong.
 He did this also to Captain Black, Tohru, Jackie's Dark Side, Daolon Wong, Hsi Wu, Super Moose, and, at least twice, himself.

 Beware the Nice Ones: Normally when the Tiger Talisman splits a person into good and evil twins, the good side is usually a sickeningly good wimp who is too scared to fight.
-In his case, though... it's just him.
-As he normally is.
-And still a Badass.
+In his case... it's just him as he normally is; a Badass.

 Butt Monkey: Only Jackie and the Enforcers can top him here.

 Contagious Cassandra Truth: After witnessing demons and magic first hand, he tries to report it to his superiors, but they decide he's gone crazy.
 He has to take Rorschach tests where he thinks all the images are demons!